thecatwest/password-generator/README.md

 ## Summary

 This is a password generator that allows a user to generate a password of no fewer than 8 characters and no more than 128 characters.
-The password generator includes functionability to allow a user to select the types of characters they would like included in their generated password.
+The password generator includes functionality to allow a user to select the types of characters they would like included in their generated password.
 These types include uppercase letters, lowercase letters, numbers, and special symbols.

 ## Screenshots